jeremyknight-me/site/posts/2013/2013-10-10-what-tools-do-i-use.md

 ---
 layout: layouts/post.njk
-title: "What Tools Do I Use?"
+title: "What Tools Do I Use?
+Oct 2013 Edition"
 date: "2013-10-10"
 tags:
   - "productivity"